inQWIRE/QuantumLib/README.md

 ## Compilation

-Tested with Coq versions 8.12 -- 8.15.
+QuantumLib is currently compatible with Coq 8.16 -- 8.19.
-Experimental on 8.16

 This project requires `opam` & `dune` to be installed.